tantikristanti/grobid-medical-report/doc/training/patient.md

     <persName>Madame Chaterine BELLE</persName>
 ```

-As illustrated above, titles and roles (e.g. Madame, Monsieur) must be **included** in the medic field.
+As illustrated above, titles and roles (e.g. Madame, Monsieur) must be **included** in the patient field.

 ### Address